Whitepaper: AI Assurance Forum Report

 The Resaro AI Solutions Quality Index (ASQI) provides a transparent, use-case-specific measure of AI quality — for applications such as customer chat services, object recognition, deepfake detection, or x-ray anomaly identification.

 It is our ambition to make evidence of quality rather than hype, the driver of AI usage across the world.
-Without use-case-specific quality indices, comparing AI solutions or deciding when they are “good enough” is nearly impossible, leaving the market opaque and slowing innovation.
+Without use-case-specific quality indices, comparing AI solutions or deciding when they are 'good enough' is nearly impossible, leaving the market opaque and slowing innovation.

 1.